-What are the benefits of retaining walls, and why should you build them?
+What are the benefits of retaining wall installations, and why should you build them?
 Although these unique landscapes can improve the beauty of any property, their benefits extend well beyond aesthetics.

 For homes on hilly lots, retaining walls create vital foundation support, more functional space, and protection from erosion.
 Read on to find out more about how retaining walls can transform your property.